usman-afzali/usman-afzali/README.md

 Psychology fascinates me a great deal and my lifelong goal is to conduct good science and contribute to open science.

-I am experienced in teach statistics and research methods and my immediate goal is to become a permanent (tenure-track) `lecturer in psychology`.
+I am experienced in teaching statistics and research methods and my immediate goal is to become a permanent (tenure-track) `lecturer in psychology`.

 ## Fields of Research